rajhseg/Clean-Architecture/README.md

       transaction interfaces
       usecase implementation with internal access specifiers
-      expose only interfaces and composition root using public access specifiers usecase implementation should have transactions implemented with interface
+      expose only interfaces and composition root using public access specifiers usecase implementation should have transactions implemented using IUnitOFWork and ITransaction interface

 ```